BrandonDyer64/language-kevin/README.md

-Lua language support in Atom
+Kevin language support in Atom
 ======

 Add syntax highlighting and snippets to Kevin files in Atom.